How to Add More Power to Your Golf Swing: 4 Key Determinants to An Effective Swing

 (3) maximize core stability

-Unlike other abdominal rotation exercises, PureTorque directs force straight to your core musculature, providing the most efficient and effective core workout money can buy.
+Unlike other abdominal rotation exercises, PureTorque is a core workout equipment that directs force straight to your core musculature, providing the most efficient and effective core workout money can buy.

 Developed by a Trainer with 20+ years of experience training and educating athletes from all walks of life and competitive levels, PureTorque can be thought of as a supercharged trunk rotation device.